Tej-Sharma/my-artists/auth-server/README.md

 This code is part of the Spotify Web API.
 However, in authorization_code, the server setup file "app.js" was modified for the app.

 Below is the documentation on the code provided here by Web API.
-Although there are 3 0Auth code flows, the authorization code flow was the most suitable for our purposes.
+Although there are 3 Auth code flows, the authorization code flow was the most suitable for our purposes.

 # Spotify Accounts Authentication Examples